by-student-2017/QM2Thermo/README.md

 - $$\( 3.615 \)$$: Reference lattice constant for Cu (FCC structure)
 - $$\( A_0 = 3.1 \times 10^{-6} \)$$: Empirical constant for cubic systems in the Slack model

-### Physical Meaning of Each Term

-- **Atomic volume normalization**: Adjusts for packing density differences relative to FCC Cu
-- **Anisotropy correction**: Accounts for deviations from cubic symmetry
-- **Coordination number correction**: Reflects the influence of bonding environment on thermal transport, based on second moment approximation
+### Special Handling:

+If the coordination number `CN` is less than or equal to 0.0, it is automatically set to 12.0 to avoid division by zero or undefined behavior.
+This ensures that the correction term remains physically meaningful and numerically stable.

 ### Runtime Output

 When this automatic estimation is triggered, the following message is printed:
 This formulation ensures that the Slack model adapts to various crystal structures while maintaining physical consistency.
 For FCC and HCP structures (CN = 12), the coordination number correction term becomes 1.0, meaning no additional scaling is applied.

 ---